vish2002/Heart-Disease-Prediction-using-Machine-Learning/README.md

 ### Source

-The dataset can be found at [Framingham Heart Study Dataset](https://www.kaggle.com/datasets/amanajmera1/framingham-heart-study-dataset).
+The dataset can be found at [link](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset).
 ## Installation

 To run this project, you will need the following Python libraries: